joachim-gassen/rdfanalysis/README.md

 | yes             |  0.1399993|  0.0788181|  0.2011806|
 | no              |  0.6467797|  0.5927678|  0.7007916|

 Only two researcher degrees of freedom in this setting but you will easily get into the thousands in a real research setting.
-Stay tuned for a vignette that presents a use case.
+For a real-life case study on how to use `rdfanalysis`, please refer to the [vignette included in the documentation](https://joachim-gassen.github.io/rdfanalysis/articles/analyzing_rdf.html).